Depending on where you are staying in town you’ll have different options to move around.

 Over the last years, the Taxi Syndicate has worked towards having established rates for all areas of Puerto Vallarta.
 In most cases, the driver will give you the correct fare.
 However, ask before getting in the cab and not at the end of the trip when it’s a little more difficult to negotiate.
 If you are close to your destination, only a couple of miles, it shouldn’t be more than 30 or 40 pesos ($2.5 or $3.5 dollars).

-If you are going to a specific restaurant or a tour provider, do not let the taxi driver talk you into going to some other "better" place, he's probably taking you to his buddy's restaurant or one he'll receive a commision from.
+If you are going to a specific restaurant or a tour provider, do not let the taxi driver talk you into going to some other “better” place, he’s probably taking you to his buddy’s restaurant or one he’ll receive a commission from.

 The buses are a very convenient way to get around town, they may be a bit scary to start off on, but you get the hang of them in a breeze.
 Buses here are privately owned, and some look a bit funky, but they do get you where you want to go and you'll experience the true Mexican lifestyle during your journey as this is how most the local population moves around town, when not on foot.
 Even so, there are newer buses being added to the mix and very soon the old “picturesque” buses will be a thing of the past, so hurry up!
 (If that’s your thing).

 On my most recent trips in the local buses down south, there weren’t any, but don’t be surprised if an entertainer leaps on board to belt out a song about lost love and overdue rent.
-Mexicans tend to tip a few pesos whether the entertainment is Vegas calibre or not.
+Mexicans tend to tip a few pesos whether the entertainment is Vegas caliber or not.
 And, if you're really lucky, you can get some bubblegum, chocolate or garlic shopping done during your journey too (you’ll understand when it happens to you).